Zooz/predator/docs/devguide/docs/chaosmesh.md

 **Verifying Installation**:
 Ensure that Chaos Mesh is correctly installed and running in your Kubernetes cluster.
 Refer to the [verification steps](https://chaos-mesh.org/docs/quick-start/#verify-the-installation) in the quick start guide for more details.

-**Integrating Chaos Mesh with Predator**: Update service configuration helm with option
+**Integrating Chaos Mesh with Predator**:
+Update your service configuration Helm with the following option:
-- Using Helm
+- Using Helm:
   ```bash
   # chaosMesh.enabled=true

   ```
 This option will create cluster role and cluster role binding to perform actions like: create / get / delete on chaos CRDS